JuliaMono - a monospaced font for scientific and technical computing

 specimen image 1

 JuliaMono is a monospaced typeface designed for programming and other text editing environments that require a wide range of specialist and technical Unicode characters.
-It was presented at the 2020 JuliaCon conference (which was to have been held in Lisbon, Portugal, but took place online.)
+It was presented at the 2020 JuliaCon conference (which was to have been held in Lisbon, Portugal, but instead took place online.)

 JuliaMono is: